Getting Started

 Deploying a project

-The deploy command allows you to deploy your Dart application to Globe directly from the command line.
+The globe deploy command allows you to deploy your Dart application to Globe directly from the command line.

 Usage